aistairc/DeepEventMine/README.md

 python standalone.py
 ```

+## 6.2.
+Prepare data

-2. Copy the predicted data into the brat folder to visualize
+- Copy the predicted data into the brat folder to visualize
 - For the raw text prediction: [your_data_name] = my-pubmed, [model_name]=cg
 ```bash
 sh pubmed.sh brat [your_data_name] [model_name]